 - Toxic Fumes – Breathing certain chemicals can cause health issues.
 Because some chemicals, like propane, are odorless, those at the accident scene may not even realize they are breathing in harmful fumes.
 Symptoms from toxic fumes may include coughing, swelling in the throat, nausea and vomiting, eye irritation, and even blindness.

 - Sloshing – Propane delivery trucks that are not carrying a full-load risk may have a greater chance of being involved accident due caused by sloshing.
 This is the movement of the propane within the trunk.
 Sloshing can occur when truck drivers go around corners too quickly or stop suddenly.
 Whenever the load shifts, the center of gravity of the truck does as well, making it harder for a driver to control the vehicle, leading to a severe accident.

 If you have suffered injuries as a result of a delivery truck accident caused by the driver’s or another party’s negligence, New York law permits you to seek damages for medical bills, lost wages, and other damages related to your accident.
-Call Oresky & Associates now at 718-362-3043 or reach out online to schedule a free, no-obligation consultation.
+If you need legal assistance, contact the Bronx truck accident lawyers at Oresky & Associates, PLLC at your nearest location to schedule a free consultation.

 We have two convenient locations in New York: